pingcap/docs-tidb-operator/en/tidb-toolkit.md

 docker load -i tiller-v2.16.7.tar
 ```

-Finally install `tiller` with the following command and confirm that `tiller` Pod enters Running state:
+Finally, install `tiller` with the following command and confirm that the `tiller` Pod is in the running state:

 {{< copyable "shell-regular" >}}